Skip to content

 Key Takeaways

-• PewDiePie is the best-sourced creator we could find for this kind of piece — a creator-news outlet's coverage of his own 2022 setup-tour video names an Electro-Viston RE320-style dynamic mic and describes his monitor, keyboard, and mouse.
+• PewDiePie is the best-sourced creator we could find for this kind of piece — his own July 2022 video, 'My 7 Billion $ Setup Tour,' is a real primary source, and several gear-tracking sites report it shows an Electro-Voice RE320 dynamic mic and desk details.

 • Older fan-wiki claims (a Samson C01U mic, a basic webcam, Razer headphones) reflect an early-2010s setup, not his current one, and shouldn't be treated as current.